sybil84/pdsnd_github/README.md

 _Note: I took the git course as a stand alone course and not as part of a nano degree.
 Therefore, I did not complete the bike share project.
-I attempted to write python code based on the function descriptions but my code may not match the expected functionality base on the original course content._
+I attempted to write python code based on the function descriptions but my code may not match the expected functionality based on the original course content._

 ### Date created
 5/9/2024